The Department of Studies in Race, Colonialism, and Diaspora (RCD) is home to seven curricular tracks:

 Application and proposal must be received 4-6 weeks before scheduled event.

 RCD Essay Prize

-Majors or minors in Africana, American, Asian American, Colonialism, Latino or Native American and Indigenous Studies are invited to submit a paper for consideration for the annual RCD Essay Prize, which carries a modest financial award.
+Majors or minors in Africana, American, Asian American, Colonialism, Latinx, Native American and Indigenous Studies, or Race, Colonialism, and Diaspora Studies are invited to submit a paper for consideration for the annual RCD Essay Prize, which carries a modest financial award.
 Papers of research caliber (minimum length of approx. 15pp), written in a course listed or cross-listed for the majors/minors during the current academic year are eligible.
 Only finished papers will be considered and a clean copy without a grade or faculty comments must be submitted.
 Submissions are due on the first Monday of May at 5pm and must be submitted electronically to the current director of the RCD and cc.
 Cynthia Sanders.
 You must complete and submit the attached submission form with your paper.
 The winner will be contacted and announced the second week of May.

 The Shapiro Awards was established by the Aaron and Elaine Shapiro, in memory of their son Ted Shapiro A82, an American Studies major who died in a drowning accident a year after graduating.
 The award allows American Studies majors to pursue research during the summer between their sophomore or junior year and permits students to seek opportunities for personal and academic growth which would not be available to them without the support of the award.